Polochon-street/bliss-rs/README.md

 sources [are available here](https://github.com/Polochon-street/bliss-python) for inspiration.

-Note 1: the features bliss-rs outputs is not compatible with the ones used by C-bliss, since it uses different, more accurate values, based on
+Note: the features bliss-rs outputs are not compatible with the ones used by C-bliss, since it uses different, more accurate values, based on
 [actual literature](https://lelele.io/thesis.pdf).
 It is also faster.